What Is Accenture? Consulting, Technology, and AI Services

 How does Accenture make money?

-Accenture earns revenue across five service groups: Strategy & Consulting (advisory, the MBB-adjacent work), Technology (systems integration, cloud, data, security; the largest segment), Operations (managed services and BPO), Industry X (engineering and product R&D), and Song (brand, marketing, design, customer experience).
+Accenture earns revenue across five service groups: Strategy & Consulting (advisory, the MBB-adjacent work), Technology (systems integration, cloud, data, and security, the largest segment), Operations (managed services and BPO), Industry X (engineering and product R&D), and Song (brand, marketing, design, and customer experience).
 Most revenue comes from Technology and Operations, with Strategy & Consulting as the smaller but higher-margin front door.
-That mix is the reason Accenture sits below MBB on classic strategy prestige but above most Big 4 firms on enterprise tech delivery.
+That mix is why Accenture sits below MBB on classic strategy prestige but above most Big 4 firms on enterprise tech delivery.
+Bookings (signed contracts not yet delivered) are a key metric the firm reports each quarter, because so much of its work is multi-month delivery rather than short advisory bursts.

 How hard is it to get into Accenture?